Kwabena-A/Alzheimers-Classification-Decision-Tree/README.md

 # 🧠 Alzheimer's Disease Classification

-This project uses trains Scikit-Learn models on a cleaned Alzheimers Data Set to assess performance.
+This project uses creates and trains a Decision Tree Classifier algorithm, and assess its preformance on an Alzheimers Dataset

 ## 📊 Model Info